 You're in your 50s.
 It's the prime of your life -- or it should be.
 Don't let illness rob you of your health.

 When you go for your annual physical, make sure your doctor performs or recommends these simple tests that may save your health -- and your life -- later.
-(Note that your doctor may recommend additional tests based on your personal health profile.)
+(Note that your doctor may recommend other tests based on your personal health profile.)

 Stepping on the scales.
 This is the age when most people start gaining weight.
 Watch this weight gain carefully, and fight back with healthier eating and exercise.
-Being overweight puts you at high risk for developing a number of diseases -- and studies show that weight loss can improve your odds.
+Being overweight puts you at high risk for getting a number of diseases -- and studies show that weight loss can improve your odds.

 For women only: Pelvic exam and Pap smear.
-Combining a Pap test with a human papillomavirus (HPV) test can safely extend the interval between cervical cancer screenings from three years to five years in many women between the ages of 30-65.
+Combining a Pap test with a human papillomavirus (HPV) test can safely extend the interval between cervical cancer screenings from 3 years to 5 years in many women between the ages of 30 and 65.
 Women over age 65 can stop getting screened if they’ve had at least three consecutive negative Pap tests or at least two negative HPV tests within the previous 10 years, according to the guidelines.
-But women who have a history of a more advanced precancer diagnosis should continue to be screened.
+But women who have risk factors for cervical cancer such as smoking, a history of HPV, or a more advanced precancer diagnosis should continue to be screened.

 For women only: Mammogram.
 By their 50s, all women should have started routine mammograms to help detect any early signs of breast cancer.
 Your doctor can tell you how often you should repeat the test.
 Early detection of breast cancer can save your breast and your life.

 For men only: Prostate cancer screening.
 At age 50, men should discuss with their doctor whether they should be screened for prostate cancer and when that screening should happen.
 African-American men, and those with a close relative who had early-onset prostate cancer, should talk to their doctor at an earlier age.